kalavattam/2023_Greenlaw-et-al/results/2022-1101/scraps.md

 # TypeError: a bytes-like object is required, not 'str'
 ```

-`#TODO` Going to need to load this script into an IDE and step through things to resolve this error
+`#DONE` Going to need to load this script into an IDE and step through things to resolve this error
 `#DONE` Install `jupyterlab`
-`#TODO` Troubleshoot difficulties connecting a local browser to jupyterlab initialized from the HPC
+~~`#SKIP` Troubleshoot difficulties connecting a local browser to jupyterlab initialized from the HPC~~
-`#TODO` Or do the troubleshooting locally by, e.g., temporarily copying pertinent files and scripts to local (would require a local installation of `jupyterlab`, which would be good to have anyway)
+`#DONE` Or do the troubleshooting locally by, e.g., temporarily copying pertinent files and scripts to local (would require a local installation of `jupyterlab`, which would be good to have anyway)

 ```bash
 #!/bin/bash